DimitarBelchev/gamingarts-softuni/README.md

 What is GamingArts:
 It is a web app for sharing and discussing gaming images inspired by Instagram.

-## Users must be registered to view the contents of the web app.
-They can also login if they already have an account.
+!!!Users must be registered to view the contents of the web app.
+They can also login if they already have an account!!!

 After they have entered the app they can: